hmatzner/text-classification/README.md

 Each `'___'` is of type string and is the name of one of the true labels.

-We will be implementing three different approaches (models) to perform this task and compare their results.
+We will be implementing three different approaches (models) to perform this task and compare their results:
+1 - Bag of Words and TF-IDF vectorizer with a Machine Learning model chosen with cross-validation.
+2- DistilBERT embeddings fine-tuned with a Machine Learning model chosen with cross-validation.
+3- DistilBERT embeddings fine-tuned with Deep Learning.

 ## Getting Started
 In order to work, the two CSV files must be located in `data/`,